Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 Treatment of hyperhidrosis is prescribed individually for each patient, based on the results of the examination.

-When the pathological process in the body is not detected, the problem of sweating can be eliminated by following simple recommendations.
+When a pathological process is not detected in the body, the problem of sweating can be eliminated by following simple recommendations.

 1. Before going to bed, be sure to ventilate the bedroom.

-3. Purchase bed linen and pajamas made from natural fabrics.
+3. Buy bed linen and pajamas made from natural fabric.

 It is important to regulate your diet.
-You should limit the use of spices, spicy, fatty foods, salt and include foods rich in vitamins and minerals in the diet.
+You should limit the consumption of spices, spicy, fatty foods, salt and include foods rich in vitamins and minerals in your diet.
 It is advisable to give up coffee, dark chocolate, strong tea and drink 2 liters of clean water a day.

-Good results can be achieved using antiperspirants.
+Good results can be achieved by using antiperspirants.
 Many deodorants contain substances that block sweat from escaping through the pores.
-New generation antiperspirants, including difemanil, work on a different principle.
-The substance, penetrating the skin, stops the signal of nerve endings about overheating and prevents the production of sweat.
+New generation antiperspirants, which contain difemanil, work on a different principle.
+The substance, penetrating the skin, stops the signal from the nerve endings about overheating and prevents the production of sweat.

-If a man is worried about excessive sweating at night, you should contact your family doctor or local therapist.
-The doctor will conduct a visual examination, prescribe tests and, if necessary, write a referral to narrow specialists.
+If a man is worried about excessive sweating at night, he should contact his family doctor or primary care physician.
+The doctor will conduct a visual examination, prescribe tests and, if necessary, write a referral to specialists.

 Folk remedies